S13G/JobNest/README.md

 - Docker and Docker-Compose
 - HTML5 & CSS
 - Railway for deployment
-- Neon.tech for database
+- Neon.tech for database(POSTGRES -- RECOMMENDED)
 - Cloudinary
 - Gmail for email services

 ## Getting Started

-Follow these steps to get the project up and running on your local machine:
+Follow these steps to get the project up and running on your local machine: ``Strictly use postgres for this project``

 1. Clone the repository: